enessenel/novosparc_workshop/content/3-kidney.md

 #### Alternatively (for task 3): create a new target space
 ```
-Use the provided script to generate a target space of any country
+Explore novoSpaRc functions to generate another target space
 ```

 ### Reconstruct the tissue
 ```
 Construct Tissue object
 Compute cost matrices
-Compute OT of cells to locations for alpha=0
+Compute OT of cells to locations for de novo reconstruction
 ```

 ### Validate reconstruction for different kidney compartments